James Fraser Mustard

 James Fraser Mustard CC OOnt FRSC (October 16, 1927 – November 16, 2011) was a Canadian doctor and renowned researcher in early childhood development.
 Born, raised and educated in Toronto, Ontario, Mustard began his career as a research fellow at the University of Toronto where he studied the effects of blood lipids, their relation to heart disease and how Aspirin could mitigate those effects.
 He published the first clinical trial showing that aspirin could prevent heart attacks and strokes.
 In 1966, he was one of the founding faculty members at McMaster University's newly established medical school.
-He was the Dean of the Faculty of Health Sciences and the medical school at McMaster University from 1972–1982.
+He was the Dean of the Faculty of Health Sciences and the medical school at McMaster University from 1972 to 1982.
 In 1982, he helped found the Canadian Institute for Advanced Research and served as its founding president, serving until 1996.
 He wrote several papers and studies on early childhood development, including a report used by the Ontario Government that helped create a province-wide full-day kindergarten program.
 He won many awards including being made a companion of the Order of Canada – the order's highest level – and was inducted into the Canadian Medical Hall of Fame.
 He died November 16, 2011.

 Education

-Born on October 16, 1927 in Toronto, Ontario, he attended Whitney Public School and the University of Toronto Schools graduating in 1946.
+Born on October 16, 1927, in Toronto, Ontario, he attended Whitney Public School and the University of Toronto Schools graduating in 1946.
 While an undergraduate at University of Toronto, he was a Member of Alpha Delta Phi.
 He received an MD from the University of Toronto in 1953.
 He interned at the Toronto General Hospital and spent two years of postgraduate study at the Department of Medicine, University of Cambridge, where he earned his Ph.D.

 Upon returning to Canada, he was a senior intern at Sunnybrook Hospital and then a senior research associate with the Department of Veterans Affairs and a fellow in the Department of Medicine, University of Toronto.
-In 1958, Mustard received a Medal of the Royal College of Physicians of Canada for an essay entitled, "A Study of the Relationship Between Lipids, Blood Coagulation and Atherosclerosis."
+In 1958, Mustard received a Medal of the Royal College of Physicians of Canada for an essay entitled, "A Study of the Relationship Between Lipids, Blood Coagulation and Atherosclerosis".
 His work demonstrated the link between acetylsalicylic acid (Aspirin) as a preventative for heart attacks and stroke.
 From 1960 to 1961, he was a research associate with the National Heart Foundation of Canada, and from 1962 to 1963 a research associate with the Department of Medicine, University of Toronto, and a senior research associate with the Canadian Heart Foundation.
 He became a Fellow of the Royal College of Physicians and Surgeons of Canada in 1965.